blogs

 • Large open-source connector library with active community development

-• Custom connector framework gives flexibility Fivetran doesn't offer
+• The custom connector framework gives flexibility Fivetran doesn't offer

-• No vendor lock-in — self-hosted option available
+• No vendor lock-in, with a self-hosted option available

 • Active development with a fast-growing ecosystem